 Here is an excellent article on the correct mindset to have while you are fostering you dog.
 Neither this article or the tips below are exhaustive but designed to guide you so your dog will be ready sooner and to increase his/her chances of success in his/her new home.

 You will notice throughout this guide, we use the term “your dog” or “your rescued dog” and that is because when you rescue a dog here in La Paz, it is your property.
 The role of Baja Dogs is to support those who rescue dogs by helping them get the dog adopted.
 We do not have a shelter and we do not receive dogs that one person rescues and assign them to another person to foster.
 The shear volume of dogs needing rescue prevents us from doing this.
 If you take in a dog, it is your property until you relinquish it for adoption.

-IMPORTANT: Please keep all of your records (carnets) and make sure that all treatments, vaccines, deworming, medical care, results of SNAP and other tests are documented.
+IMPORTANT: If you use your own personal vet for the above services, it must be at your cost and must follow the protocols above (Deworming, following by diagnosis/treatment of Erlichiois/Anaplasma and Heartworm, and proof of vaccines).
+Please keep all of your records (carnets) and make sure that all treatments, vaccines, deworming, medical care, results of tests are documented.
 Lack of documentation results in retesting, retreating, re-vaccinating and this is stressful for the dog and expensive.

 - Behavior, temperament, and training